 A network discovery requires a general collection of settings to define a network discovery scope.
 Use the Discovery Settings to edit discovery collection settings, select a discovery configuration from the list of network discovery collections, or enter information for a new discovery collection.
-Discovery settings can be used in discovery tasks to schedule a scan.
-See Configuring Discovery Tasks (on page 73) for more information on discovery tasks.

-Creating, editing, or deleting discovery settings
+Creating, renaming, or deleting discovery collections

-To create a new set of discovery settings:
+To create a new discovery collection: